Standigm/LigPosePred-MDL/README.md

 ## Test Datasets and Results

-Testsets are available on [here](https://figshare.com/s/a8debd7e4766837a1656).
+Test sets are available [here](https://figshare.com/s/a8debd7e4766837a1656).

 ```
 LigPoseData
-├── DL : Directory for DL model inference
+├── DL : Directory for DL-based method
 │   ├── "target_slim_em_poses.tar.gz"
 │   │    : Energy-minimized target_slim_poses for DL-based method inference.
 │   │      (the number of per-receptor poses is five)